andrechristikan/ack-nestjs-boilerplate/README.md

 4. Push your changes to your remote branch
 5. Open a pull request

-If your code behind commit with the `original/main branch`, please update your code and resolve the conflict.
+If your code behind commit with the `origin/main` branch, please update your code and resolve the conflict.

 ## Contact